i-amritpal/ToDO_App/README.md

-# todo
+# Todo

-A new Flutter project.
+A new mini Flutter project.

 ## Getting Started